joelin79/LyricsX_Temporary_Fix/README.md

 # LyricsX_Temporary_Fix
+An AppleScript fix for LyricsX's no lyrics bug

-An AppleScript that restarts LyricsX whenever song changes.
+About: Restarts LyricsX whenever song changes.
 LyricsX will then be able to fetch the lyrics of each songs.

 ## Download